GenerateNU/dearly/docs/BACKEND.md

 - Easy to write tests before implementation and easy to modify.
 - We also have some helper functions that are not part of test builder but can be used when needed.
   - `generateUUID`: generate a valid UUID (can be used for testing NotFoundError)
-  - `generateJWTForTesting`: generate a valid JWT for authorization
+  - `generateJWTFromID`: generate a valid JWT for authorization from a UUID.
+This will generate a new JWT by encoding a randomized UUID if no arguments are provided.

 ### **1. Test Setup**